vanderlee/colorpicker/README.md

 Browser support
 ---------------
-Tested with v1.0.7
+Tested various versions of this plugin with the following browsers:

--	Chrome 31
+-	Chrome 31-47
--	FireFox 25
+-	FireFox 25-43
--	Opera 17
+-	Opera 17-34
--	Internet Explorer 10
+-	Internet Explorer 10-11
+-	Edge 20

 Documentation
 =============